devetry/skills-front-end/studios/flicklist/2/README.md

 Notice how the selector here includes `input[type=submit]` in order to select for both normal buttons and submit buttons on forms.

-### 8. Add a Submit Handler to the Form
+### 8. Add a Click Handler to the Form Submit

-Once your form is present on the page, the next step is to give it a submit handler.
-We want to specify that when the user presses the submit button, the `searchMovies` function (which you will implement next) gets invoked, using the search term that the user typed in, with `render` as the callback to be executed after receiving a response from the api.
+Once your form is present on the page, the next step is to give it a click handler.
+We want to specify that when the user presses the submit button, the `searchMovies` function (which you will implement next) gets invoked, using the search term that the user typed in.

-As you can see, we use jQuery's `.submit` function, which is very similar to `.click` in that it allows you to pass in a function to be executed whenever a form is submitted.
+We will use Vue's `@click` directive, which allows you to pass in some code to be executed whenever a form is submitted.
 You must:
-* A: fill in the jQuery selector so that we are calling `.submit` on our form
+* A: Add the `@click` directive, including the `.prevent` modifier, and use the `searchMovies` function as the handler.
-* B: within the submit handler function, fill in another jQuery selector to figure out what the user typed into the search bar.
-For this task you must use a selector very similar to the example in `styles.css` for the submit button (`input[type=submit]`).
+* B: Set a `v-model` directive on your text input, so that its value will be kept in sync with data on the view.
+You'll need to choose a name for the data collected from that input, and add it to the `data` portion of your Vue.
-* C: also within the body of the submit handler function, invoke the `searchMovies` function and pass in the arguments it needs.
+* C: In the value of your `@click` handler, add an argument for the search term.

 If you've done everything correctly you should be able to see some output on the console.
-Search for "cocounut" and you should see a log statement that reads: "searching for movies with 'coconut' in their title...".
+Search for "coconut" and you should see a log statement that reads: "searching for movies with 'coconut' in their title...".

 ### 9. Implement the `searchMovies` Function